Some of the links in this post may be affiliate links. See our disclosure for more info.

-If we look at religions and philosophies over the span of human history, there has been one question that has been either asked directly or alluded to, in all cultures.
+If we look at religions and philosophies over the span of human history, there has been one question that has been either asked directly or alluded to in all cultures.
 This question is: What Is the Purpose of Life?

-Since we as human beings developed the ability to think rationally and analyze our surroundings, we have been curious about why things are the way that they are.
-This holds true on both a relative level, such as when we want to know how organisms have evolved, and an absolute level, such as when we ask more broad questions about meaning, god, and the nature of the universe.
+Since we developed the ability to think rationally and analyze our surroundings, we have been curious about why things are the way they are.
+This holds true on both a relative level, such as when we want to know how organisms have evolved, and an absolute level, such as when we ask more broad questions about meaning, God, and the nature of the universe.

 Sometimes when we ask a question, we need an immediate answer.
 At other times the most appropriate response is to consider why we are asking the question in the first place.
 This is particularly relevant for these broad, often subjective questions that have no clear-cut answer.